lmwenda/discord_bot_shopify_scraper/README.md

 ![Screenshot from 2022-08-04 10-49-37](https://user-images.githubusercontent.com/67679722/182822066-29116eab-6ffb-4bb0-9a5d-8057fcb1c048.png)

-Used Beautiful soup to scrape the articles and made my bot post them as discord embeds.
+Used Beautiful soup to scrape the articles from shopify's blog and made my bot post them as discord embeds.

 ## Basic Functionality